Introduction to the Prayer Cycle

 Each day you are invited to morning and evening prayer with the many names of Mary including: Queen of Angels, Virgin, Untier of Knots, Mustafia, Star of the Sea, Vessel of Grace, Our Lady of Silence, Our Lady of the Underworld, Mother of Sorrows, Greenest Branch, Theotokos, Mystical Rose, Madonna Protectress and Mirror of Justice.
 These prayers bring together the rich tradition of monastic prayer, the wisdom of ancient mystics, songs from our album compilations, embodied prayers to accompany each song, contemporary versions of the psalms, and poetry and blessings.

 You are welcome to pray through on your own or with a group.
 We provide all of the written texts for seven days of morning and evening prayers.
 Duplication is permitted with attribution.
 The songs are available to purchase as a CD or mp3 download.
 Many of the dances are available for purchase on DVD or streaming format.
-Our newest dances celebrating Mary will be released along with the video podcast in May 2023.
+Our newest dances celebrating Mary will be released for streaming in late summer or early fall 2023.
 Your purchases help to support our ability to offer these resources and continue to develop more weeks of the prayer cycle on different themes.

 How to Pray with the Prayer Cycle